VictorLemosR/neovim_config/readme.md

 9. Install [lua](https://github.com/rjpcomputing/luaforwindows/releases)
 	- Needed for neorg

-10. In case your homedrive is not in c:, create a HOME variable.
-Open cmd and type: setx HOME "C:".
-Needed for copilot-chat
+10. To use copilotchat, define a home variable in cmd: setx HOME "%USERPROFILE%"
 11. For python, install pynvim: pip install pynvim

 12. For rust